aganovia/ParkingAppTutorial/README.md

 ![Image](https://i.imgur.com/zYNCY2d.png)  ![Image](https://i.imgur.com/Ion8Wya.png)

+The four Text Views showing the latitude, longitude, the first address line, and the second address line on the main screen are set to empty strings by default.
+These values are updated when the "Update Location" button is pressed.

+"Save Location" saves the last updated location as an entry on the History screen.

+"Copy Location" copies the last updated latitude and longitude into the device's clipboard as a string of the format "$latitude, $longitude".

+The "Open In Maps" button opens the Google Maps app on the device with the last updated coordinates loaded into the search bar.

-The app makes use of Android's Navigation Component and Recycler View.
+The app also makes use of Android's Navigation Component and Recycler View.

 ## Getting Started